LJaugey/Discontinous-Galerkin-method/README.md

 # Discontinous-Galerkin-method

-High-order accurate entropy stable discontinuous Galerkin schemes using artificial viscosity
+This project implements high-order accurate entropy stable discontinuous Galerkin schemes using artificial viscosity.

+## Usage

+Parameters can be changed in the src/parameters.hpp file.

+To compile, simply type `make`